vmorilla/sunset_reflections_clock/README.md

 -   Shadows and better lightning.
 -   UV Maps, reflection maps and some more advanced texture techniques could be implemented.
 Possibly adding the capability of importing some more advanced formats like [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) so that the hard part of the rendering could be done in external tools like [Blender](<https://en.wikipedia.org/wiki/Blender_(software)>).
 -   Code cleaning and reorganization.
 Indeed, the code needs documentation and it could use a good reorganization.
 I have started the reengineering of the 3D engine but did not make it on time for the contest.
+-   A windows with a view : a friend of mine recenctly asked me to display the view as a window behind the clock.
+I wanted to keep the display simple so I wanted the reflection to be just a subtle detail, despite all the efforts invested in displaying the sun, the moon and light conditions.
+However, this might become an option in the future.